AleksK1NG/Kotlin-Clean-Architecture-CQRS/README.md

 }
 ```

-and it uses PostgreSQL or MongoDB repositories to get the data depending on the query use case:
+and uses PostgreSQL or MongoDB repositories to get the data depending on the query use case:

 ```kotlin
 @Component